How Much Does TMS Therapy Cost?

 Discuss treatment options with a mental health professional or doctor before making an informed decision.
 Even if TMS is not a fit, other treatments may be available.

-Lifestyle Changes
+Lifestyle changes

 It may be possible to improve depressive symptoms through lifestyle changes, like exercising more frequently.
 Exercise releases positive endorphins in the body, which can improve mood over the long term.
 However, if you're looking into TMS due to other treatments not working, lifestyle changes may impact you less.

-Electroconvulsive Therapy
+Electroconvulsive treatment

 Getty/Luis Alvarez

-Counseling Sessions
+Counseling sessions

 Cost may get in the way of some treatment options for depression.
 In these cases, online counseling may be beneficial.
 The average cost of in-person therapy is $100-$200 a session.
 Online therapy may range between $20-100 a session, depending on the platform or provider you use.
 These prices may save you hundreds of dollars a month if you do not have insurance or experience high insurance copays.

 Online therapy has helped many people manage depressive symptoms.
-One study showed that online mindfulness-based cognitive-behavioral therapy (CBT) was as effective as a traditional therapy in treating symptoms of anxiety and depression.
+One study showed that online mindfulness-based cognitive-behavioral therapy (CBT) was as effective as traditional therapy in treating symptoms of anxiety and depression.

-Counselor Reviews
+Counselor reviews

 "Tamera is straightforward and supportive.
 She's not afraid of pointing out what to work on and giving you the right tools immediately.
 It is highly personalized just for your unique symptoms and situation!
 Tamera helped me manage my depression and anxiety and I became more empowered to have more control over my life.
 I feel a lot happier."